alberto-lazari/computer-science/advanced-topics-pl/presentation/notes.md

 - Named  `fun(len: 1em, width: 2px)`

 Argument sinks are available to allow any argument.
 An array or dictionary can be spread with `..array` to cast it to the `arguments` type

+# Compilation
+It seems that the evaluation is lazy: if a variable or function is never called it never gets evaluated and don't throw errors (unless it's syntax related?)